PhilippeR26/starknet.js-workshop-typescript/README.md

     - with a signature : account.execute [workshop](https://github.com/PhilippeR26/starknet.js-workshop-typescript/blob/main/src/starknet_jsExistingAccount.ts#L69)

-### Devnet-rs :
+### Devnet :
-Devnet-rs is launched and ended automatically in the main scripts of this tuto, using the `starknet-devnet` library : https://github.com/0xSpaceShard/starknet-devnet-js/blob/master/README.md
+Devnet is launched and ended automatically in the main scripts of this tuto, using the `starknet-devnet` library : https://github.com/0xSpaceShard/starknet-devnet-js/blob/master/README.md
-If you prefer to have a devnet-rs already launched in its own console :
+If you prefer to have a devnet already launched in its own console :
-- To install and launch an instance of the local devnet-rs : https://github.com/0xSpaceShard/starknet-devnet-rs
+- To install and launch an instance of the local devnet : https://0xspaceshard.github.io/starknet-devnet/docs/running/install
-- Open a console, and launch devnet-rs `cargo run --release -- --seed 0`
+- Open a console, and launch devnet `starknet-devnet --seed 0`
 - In all scripts, replace opening of a new Devnet by :
 ```typescript
 const myProvider = new RpcProvider({ nodeUrl: "http://127.0.0.1:5050/rpc" });
 ```
   and remove `kill` commands.
-Most of the scripts in the subdirectories are using an already running devnet-rs.
+Most of the scripts in the subdirectories are using an already running devnet.

 ### Others :

 You can find in this repo tons of other scripts.
-Dig in and find many useful examples of code (exotic signatures, Ledger Nano, L1L2 messaging, events handling, STRK fees, WebSocket, ...).
+Dig in and find many useful examples of code (exotic signatures, Ledger Nano, L1L2 messaging, events handling, WebSocket, SNIP-9 outside execution, SNIP-29 paymaster ...).
 To simplify the test of these scripts, take advantage to install the extension `code runner`.
 In the code window, right click, then `run code`.

 ## Demo DAPPs :